famlam-ca/hhn-v2/README.md

 ## Bug Fixes

 - [x] Team changes to first user team on reload when a different team is selected
+- [x] Pricing interval is not setting correctly, but localStorage is
+- [ ] On create team, the `team switcher` is not updating
+- [ ] Newly created teams have the same plan as previous team

 ## TODO